 GPS tracker sales are soaring as people reclaim their privacy and adapt to new emerging types of crime.
 GPS trackers have so many uses in modern-day life, with new technology making trackers better quality and more accurate.
 Whilst GPS tracking used to be associated with a breach of privacy and invasiveness, people are starting to realise the value of GPS tracking our valuables.

-Pet theft grew so much, the government had to launch a specific task force for pet theft, in order to prevent organised crime from exploiting and stealing animals.
-The prices for some dog breeds rose 89%, with similar high prices and dog theft still prevalent, more than a year on (The Guardian, 2021).
-Attaching a GPS tracker to a pet's collar helps directly combat this threat, as you can be aware of your beloved pet's location at all times.
+Pet theft grew so much that the government had to launch a specific task force for pet theft in order to prevent organised crime from exploiting and stealing animals.
+The prices for some dog breeds rose 89%, with similar high prices and dog theft still prevalent for over a year (The Guardian, 2021).
+Attaching a GPS people tracker to a pet's collar helps directly combat this threat, as you can always be aware of your beloved pet's location.

 In a post-lockdown world, GPS trackers may just become an everyday household item we attach to our favourite possessions in order to keep them safe.
 With new forms of crime gaining popularity as the world continues to change post-covid, it is best to stay ahead of the curve and keep your possessions safe with GPS trackers.